 Email: r dot g dot forman at warwick dot ac dot uk

-University of Warwick, Coventry CV4 7AL
+Coventry CV4 7AL

-I am the Principal Investigator, along with Professor Sandra Vasconcelos of the University of São Paulo of the British Academy Newton Mobility Network on "The Novel without Frontiers" and the two-year SPRINT Project on the same topic funded by Warwick and the São Paulo Research Foundation (FAPESP).
+He is currently the Principal Investigator of a British Academy seed grant award on using art and theatre to mitigate urban youth violence in Brazil and the UK.
+He was the Principal Investigator, along with Professor Sandra Vasconcelos of the University of São Paulo of the British Academy Newton Mobility Network on "The Novel without Frontiers" and the two-year SPRINT Project on the same topic funded by Warwick and the São Paulo Research Foundation (FAPESP).

 My book China and the Victorian Imagination, which considers the role of China and the Chinese in British literature and culture from the 1840s to 1911, was released by Cambridge University Press in 2013.
 China and the Victorian Imagination won the Rudikoff Prize for best first book in Victorian Studies (awarded in 2015).
-I am also working on a project on the reception of Asian material culture in Britain and the empire during the nineteenth-century, covering such topics as food, imperial exhibtions, early film, and the representation of torture in popular British narrative.
+I am also working on a project on the reception of Asian material culture in Britain and the empire during the nineteenth-century, covering such topics as food, imperial exhibitions, early film, and the representation of torture in popular British narrative.

 Teaching and supervision